Mixed Breeds

 Shedding will likely occur seasonally in the fall and spring.
 When a dog is shedding, they will need to be brushed often.
 It is usually in the owner’s interest to get their dog groomed at these times, as it will save tons of time on the owner’s part and make the dog more comfortable.

 Boxador will need regular maintenance on their teeth and nails, just like every other dog.
-You will need to trim their nails regularly and brush their teeth at least three times a week.
-While most dogs don’t like having their teeth brushed, this is vital for their long-term health.
+You must trim their nails regularly and brush their teeth at least three times a week.
+While most dogs don’t like having their teeth brushed, dental cleaning is vital for their long-term health.
 There are also various enzymatic toothpastes formulated for dogs that make brushing their teeth extremely easy.

-Before adopting a Boxador, be sure that you have basic grooming equipment on hand, including a comb, deshedder, and nail clippers.
+Before adopting a Boxador, ensure you have basic grooming equipment, including a comb, brush, deshedder, hair clippers, and nail clippers.

 Boxador Exercise Needs